ogustm/weatherApp/README.md

-## Instructions for students:

-### Weather CLI
+### Weather APP

-Create a Weather CLI.
-The program should have an API call for [`OpenWeather`](https://openweathermap.org/guide), and it should accept any given city.

--   Make sure the program has an `index.js` file and any other files required.
--   Make sure to use `axios`.
--   Make sure to get your own `API KEY`.

--   After you have executed your program you should be able to see the following output:
+Requesting Data from the API https://openweathermap.org/api using Axios and Async from NodeJS

+-   To check how it works write, copy the code and write on your terminal under the folder of the project the following commands:

 ```bash
 $ node src/index.js berlin